Skip to main content

 Bachelor of Economics and Bachelor of Laws

-• A program (72 credit points) in Economics or Advanced Economics
+• a program (72 credit points) in Economics or Advanced Economics;

-• A minimum of 12 credit points of units of study in the Open Learning Environment (OLE) selected from Table O, except where a student is enrolled in the Dalyell stream, which requires a minimum of 6 credit points of units of study in the OLE;
+• 6 credit points of Open Learning Environment units from Table O, except where a student is enrolled in the Dalyell stream;

-• Where appropriate, elective units from the Table A Subject AreasTable S, Table O , or Table D (for students enrolled in the Dalyell stream); and
+• A minimum of 12 credit points of elective units from the Table A Subject AreasTable S, Table O, or Table D (for students enrolled in the Dalyell stream); and

-Dalyell stream
+Table D - Dalyell stream

 Dalyell Scholars are required to complete 12 credit points of Dalyell stream units.
 Dalyell stream units emphasise the development of vision, depth of understanding, adaptability, breadth of perspective, societal contribution, and a high level of capability in operating across disciplinary and cultural boundaries.
 Dalyell Scholars may take Dalyell stream units offered by any faculty.